ansible-collections/ibm_zos_core/docs/source/roles/gather_diagnostics.rst

 - This role can create separate YAML report files for the z/OS node (``gather_diagnostics_report_managed_node_<hostname>.yml``) and the control node (``gather_diagnostics_report_control.yml``) in the specified output directory.

-- Facts are also set on the respective hosts: ``gather_diagnostics_managed_results`` on the z/OS host and ``gather_diagnostics_control_results`` on localhost.
+- Facts are set on the respective hosts: ``gather_diagnostics_managed_results`` on the z/OS host and ``gather_diagnostics_control_results`` on localhost.

 Variables
 ---------

 gather_diagnostics_gather_control
-  Controls whether the role will gather diagnostic facts from the Ansible control node.
+  Controls whether the role gathers diagnostic facts from the Ansible control node.

   | **required**: False